candrasc/Spotify_Artist_Recommender/README.md

 ## File 1: Spotify Song Collection

-In this document, I outline how you can get access to your songs and others with the Spotipy API.
-The data comes in a json file format, so there is some work required to get it into a nice and pretty dataframe.
+In this document, I outline how you can get access to your songs and song features with the Spotipy API.
+The data comes in a json file format with a couple issues that need to be worked around.

-When you initially request your personal data from Spotify, the features of the songs are not actually included.
+When you initially request your personal data from Spotify (via your online profile...
+NOT through the Spotipy Client), the features of the songs are not actually included.
 We need to use the API, as I have outlined here, to retrieve this information and put it into one dataframe.

 Useful resources for using the API that I would have been lost without are linked directly in the notebook.